Technigo/project-happy-thoughts-api/instructions.md

 - Your API should validate user input and return appropriate errors if the input is invalid.
 - In the `POST /thoughts` endpoint to create a new thought, if the input was invalid and the API is returning errors, it should set the response status to `400` (bad request).
 - The endpoint to add hearts to a thought should return an appropriate error if the thought was not found.
+- You should follow the guidelines on how to write clean code

 ## Stretch goals
 So you’ve completed the requirements?
 Great job!
 Make sure you've committed and pushed a version of your project before starting on the stretch goals.
 Remember that the stretch goals are optional.